Armed police block part of Tauranga street

 Police cordons were set up between Landview and Merivale Rds in relation to a pre-planned search warrant, a police spokeswoman said.

-Armed police are out in front of a double storey house on the corner of Fraser and Oxford Sts.
+Armed police were out in front of a double storey house on the corner of Fraser and Oxford Sts.

 Earlier, a police officer could be seen leaning over his bonnet pointing a rifle.